-our capital flow measures, are leptokurtic - thin shoulders and fat tails.
+The distributions for manager reallocation, individual fund investor flows and thus our capital flow measures, are leptokurtic - thin shoulders and fat tails.
 Implementing ordinary least squared regressions on the un-transformed variables will result in non-normally distributed residuals, which would lead to inaccurate inferential results regarding p-values and confidence intervals (Pek et al., 2018).
 To address this we transform the dependent variables by centering relative to their median and taking a cube root transformation.
-This method is preferred to trimming the sample at the tails given those observations could coincide with large funds where managers invest/divest rapidly, e.g. as in the case of Hungary.
-13
+This method is preferred to trimming the sample at the tails because those observations may coincide with large funds where managers invest/divest rapidly, e.g. as seen in the case of Hungary.